salliemckee/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is where the anonymous function inside personalDice() references the parameter "name".

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+It will always return "Dan rolled a ___", but the number of the roll could change since it's generating a random number each time.

 c.
 What is the lexical scope of `newRoll`?
+Since newRoll is declared inside the anonymous function that is returned in personalDice, it can only be used within the personalDice() function.
+If you were to console.log(newRoll); outside of personalDice(), it would come back as undefined.

 ### Task 3 - Stretch Goals